General Information

 About Us

 George Mason University is launching the Accelerated College and Employability Skills (ACCESS) Academy in partnership with Northern Virginia Community College (NOVA) and Loudoun County Public Schools (LCPS) for Virginia students in grades 9-12.
-ACCESS Academy will provide students with an alternative education path that emphasizes future-ready career skills, innovative teaching and learning methods, and immersive experiences developed with industry partners, researchers, and instructional faculty.
+ACCESS Academy will provide students with a no-cost alternative education path that emphasizes future-ready career skills, innovative teaching and learning methods, and immersive experiences developed with industry partners, researchers, and instructional faculty.
 The academy will expand access to information technology education and career pathways for students to receive two- and four-year degrees that will help prepare them to enter high-demand, well-compensated information technology careers.

 Program